 The Bureau issued an official approval of the final redesigned Uniform Residential Loan Application (URLA), which will include a question about mortgage applicants’ language preference starting as early as July 2019.
-The directed and to add this question to the URLA, which is a form that many consumers complete when they apply for a mortgage.
+The Federal Housing Finance Agency (FHFA) directed Fannie Mae and Freddie Mac to add this question to the URLA, which is a form that many consumers complete when they apply for a mortgage.

 The Bureau’s official approval confirms that financial institutions’ use of the URLA, including the question identifying a mortgage applicant’s language preference, does not violate specific provisions of Regulation B, which implements the Equal Credit Opportunity Act (ECOA).
 The relevant provisions of Regulation B generally limit creditor inquiries regarding certain information about applicants, including their race and national origin.